 - African Star - Marco Polo Hotel, Deira (Tel +971-4-2720000).
 African nightclub.

 - Al Zumorrod - Carlton Tower Hotel, Deira.
-Iranian nightclub.
-You probably won't see the Ayatollah there though.
+Iranian nightclub ... two words you don't expect to see in the same sentence.

 - Apartment, The - in Jumeirah Beach Hotel, getting a good reputation.